Al-Asad Airbase: Qadisiyah Airbase

 The base was originally named Qadisiyah Airbase (قاعدة القادسية الجوية), a reference to the Battle of al-Qādisiyyah (c.
 636).
 Qadisiyah AB was one of five new air bases built in Iraq as part of their Project "Super-Base", launched in 1975 as a response to the lessons learned during the Arab-Israeli wars of 1967 and 1973.

-The base was built sometime between 1981 and 1987 by a consortium of Yugoslavian companies under contract to the government of Iraq.
+The base was built sometime between 1981 and 1987 by a consortium of Yugoslav companies under contract to the government of Iraq.
 Two Yugoslav government agencies led the project.
 The FDSP (Federal Directorate of Supply and Procurement) acted as the project manager and Aeroengineering acted as the project engineer.
 Known as 'Project 202-B' and 'Project 1100', the companies involved in its construction included Granit, Vranica d.d.
 Sarajevo, I.L.
 Lavčević d.d.
 Split, and Unioninvest d.d.
 Sarajevo.

-The US$280,000,000 project at Qadisiyah AB included accommodation for 5,000 personnel and the necessary infrastructure including public facilities (mosques, outdoor and indoor Olympic swimming pool, football field, sports hall, cinema, library, elementary school, high school, hospital and clinic) and fortified military facilities (military airport, shelters for personnel and equipment, shelters for bombers and fighters and military barracks).
+The US$280,000,000 project at Qadisiyah AB included accommodation for 5,000 personnel and the necessary infrastructure including public facilities (mosques, outdoor and indoor Olympic swimming pools, football field, sports hall, cinema, library, elementary school, high school, hospital and clinic) and fortified military facilities (military airport, shelters for personnel and equipment, shelters for bombers and fighters and military barracks).
 The hardened aircraft shelters built here and throughout Iraq by the Yugoslavs were nicknamed 'Yugos'.
 At the time they were considered state of the art but were rendered obsolete in 1991 after the development of the GBU-28 laser-guided bunker-buster bomb.

 Prior to the 2003 US-led invasion of Iraq, the base housed three units of the Iraqi Air Force, which flew MiG-25s and MiG-21s.
 It was abandoned shortly after the start of the invasion.

 It was initially known as Objective Webster, and then eventually was renamed Al Asad Airbase, which means "The Lion" in Arabic.

 Iraq War 2003–2011

-The base was initially secured during the Iraq War by the Australian Special Air Service Regiment on April 16, 2003 and was turned over to the 3rd Armored Cavalry Regiment (3rd ACR) in May 2003.
+The base was initially secured during the Iraq War by the Australian Special Air Service Regiment on April 16, 2003, and was turned over to the 3rd Armored Cavalry Regiment (3rd ACR) in May 2003.
 The 3rd ACR was relieved by the Marines of the 1st Marine Expeditionary Force in March 2004.
 Al Asad became the largest U.S. base in western Iraq and the western equivalent of Baghdad's Green Zone.

-Al Asad was a major convoy hub, hosting hundreds of fuel and supply trucks every day.
-Huge shipments of fuel were commonly run along the dangerous routes coming out of Jordan and, despite insurgent attempts, a majority of these convoys arrived at their destinations untouched.
-A single convoy operation would sometimes last a couple days with trucks on the road for over 8 hours a day.
+Al-Asad was a major convoy hub, hosting hundreds of fuel and supply trucks every day.
+Huge shipments of fuel, aircraft ammunition, construction materials, drinkable water and food were commonly run along the dangerous routes coming out of Jordan, and Kuwait and, despite insurgent attempts, a majority of these convoys arrived at their destinations untouched.
+A single convoy operation would sometimes last a couple of days with trucks on the road for over 8 hours a day.
+The 482nd TC ran one operation that was 48 hours straight out of Al-Asad carrying supplies into the hot spots (Most of the fighting) of Iraq such as Fallujah l during the second siege in late 2004.